dwyl/process-handbook/README.md

 In both instances ensure you mention what was learnt along the way.

-#### Step 4 - Close the Sprint Milestone on GitHub
+#### Step 5 - Close the Sprint Milestone on GitHub

 Once the previous sprint's stories have been reviewed and moved to the relevant places your milestone should now be 100% complete.
 At this point you should **close** the **milestone** on GitHub:
 ![please-close-completed-sprints](https://cloud.githubusercontent.com/assets/194400/11141396/dd7dcafa-89dc-11e5-9b08-014af837a38a.png)

-#### Step 5 - Wrap Up the Demo
+#### Step 6 - Wrap Up the Demo
 Once you've completed your run-through of the demo, recap on what you've talked about and then ask if there are any questions (_from either side_).
 Discuss your plans for the next sprint in terms of deciding on a date to confirm a new scope of work.
+When you're finished don't forget to stop your screen & audio recording session.

-#### Step 6 - Invoice the Client
+#### Step 7 - Invoice the Client
 As soon as the Product Owner (client) is satisfied that the agreed stories for the sprint have been delivered, prepare and send the ***invoice before anything else***.

 ### Sprint Planning